What to do with a busted shower?

 The good news was that this could be a very clear cost-saving repair.
 The shower pan waterproofing was fundamentally sound, so the fix was pretty straightforward.
 Just carefully chip out the existing floor tile and concrete base, and then apply some thick coats of paint-on RedGard elastomeric waterproofing to seal the curb (and all over the existing pan for added peace of mind).

 A traditionally constructed shower floor has about 2-in of packed concrete ‘deck mud’ (also called ‘dry pack’) sitting inside the waterproofing shower pan.
 This concrete layer forms the shower floor slope towards the drain (at least 1/8″ over each foot of run), and the shower floor tile gets installed on the concrete.
 While the deck mud concrete layer is not waterproof, it does give a nice stable base and (if sloped to drain correctly) dries out nicely between each use.

 Although not quite as mold-proof as it could be using the latest waterproofing materials like Kerdi fabric, a traditional shower base will nevertheless last for a few decades when installed properly.
 I personally prefer a more modern approach that uses Kerdi waterproofing fabric to put the waterproofing layer immediately underneath the shower floor tiles, but that’s not an option with a retrofit fix.

 Remember that the goal here was to simply fix a leaking shower curb to make the traditionally waterproofed shower watertight.

 Step THREE: Install the tile

-With a properly sloped concrete base, installing the shower floor tile is just a matter of making sure the grout lines all line up.
-The client chose small round porcelain penny tile, which actually takes extra special care for even grout line installation.
+Installing shower floor tile is easy if the base is properly sloped.
+You just a matter of making sure the grout lines all line up.
+The client for this project chose small round porcelain penny tile, which actually takes extra special care to install without visible seams.